 My first dive into this talent pool was in 1980 when we formed Bethel Arts Ministries at Bethel Life Center in Wichita, KS.
 In our congregation I discovered our theatre director, our tech director, and our visual arts director.
 I appointed myself as musical arts director and we were on our way.
 We were our own “studio!”
 The Lord helped us establish “Bethel Arts” as a brand in the Wichita area.

 This expansion of ministry is a simple matter of two things:

-1. Finding the leaders already in the congregation, recognizing their callings.
+1. Finding the leaders already in the congregation and recognizing their callings.